 High costs for onsite security and compliance policy implementation.

-Medium costs of on-site backup is stored onsite or offsite for disaster recovery.
+Medium costs of the on-site backup stored onsite or offsite for disaster recovery.

 Insurance costs; antivirus; unplanned repair in case of server crashes and data recovery

 |Maxed out virtual server can inflate costs overtime; too many registered admins|